a-karma/Bogor_Workshop/DAY_1/Session1.md

 touch $line/What_I_Did.txt
 done < dir_list.txt
 ```

-note again the use of the `$` sign in front of the word `line` which is the syntax for variables in bash.
-This is because at each iteration the content of the variable `line` will change while we go through the list of directories contained in the `dir_list.txt` file.
-The loop will end when the variable `$line` is empty i.e. when we reach the end of the file.
+The `$` sign preceding the variable named `line` is crucial in this context because it indicates that we are referencing the actual value stored in the variable, rather than the variable name itself.
+During each iteration of the loop, the read command reads a line from the `dir_list.txt` file and assigns it to the `$line` variable.

 > `Exercise 1`
 >
-> use a similar while loop to create a sub-directory called `Output` inside each Stage dir
+> use a similar while loop to create a sub-directory called `output` inside each stage directory

-If your pipeline is run sequentially, the output of the first step will serve as input for the second step and so on and so forth.
-Therefore, the content of `stage 1/output` and `stage 2/input` will be exactly the same.
-Avoiding redundancies and data duplication is a good way of saving space on disk though, thus, we don’t want to copy all the files from one directory to another: we are going to create a symbolic link instead.
+In data processing pipelines, where the output of one step becomes the input for the next, it's often necessary to transfer data between directories.
+However, blindly copying files can lead to inefficient storage usage and unnecessary data duplication.
+A more effective approach is to utilize symbolic links, which provide a pointer to the original data rather than creating a new copy.

+Consider the scenario where `stage_1/output` and `stage_1/input` contain identical data.
+Copying the entire contents from `stage_1/output` to `stage_1/input` would result in redundant storage of the same data, consuming unnecessary disk space.

+Symbolic links offer a solution to this issue.
+Instead of replicating the data, a symbolic link is created in `stage_1/input`, pointing to the original data in `stage_1/output`.
+This link acts as a shortcut, directing the system to the actual data location whenever the input directory is accessed.

+Here is an example of symbolic links:

 ```sh
 ln -s ~/project_bash/raw_data/ ~/project_bash/stage_1/input
 ```